 - Values should fit the company’s culture.
 This is the reason why you determined the culture in the first place.
 The work of a company is based on the values, and these serve to further the organization’s mission.

 Step 5: Define the meaning of the value

 You should have a chosen value at this point, so it is now time to define this value and plan the strategies for introducing it to the employees and customers.
 As a great leader, you must be clear and specific when explaining what is expected from the employee, and what they must do to honor your introduced values.

 Step 6: Incorporate the values into the processes of the organization

 The values you researched, chose and defined are ready to be integrated in the processes of your organization.
 Use the plan you previously created to integrate the values in all operational areas and processes, without any exceptions.

 You will learn that new values are easier introduced to new job candidates than to existing ones.
 It is much harder to change a value than to introduce a new one.
 Align the values with compensation and performance reviews if necessary.
 With new candidates, discuss the current values they have when joining the company, and provide them with the new ones in their employee contracts.

-Having a strong foundation of the right values in a company does wonders in every aspect.
+Having a strong foundation of the right core values in a company does wonders in every aspect.
 Starting from hiring the right employees to building the perfect organization culture, these steps should help you create a successful business.

 Olivia is a young journalist who is passionate about topics of career, recruitment and self-development.
 She constantly tries to learn something new and share this experience on relevant websites.
 Connect with her on Facebook and Twitter.